Fatum Aeternum

-Fatum Aeternum (lt.: "Fate Eternal") is an Israeli rock and metal band, founded in 2006.
+Fatum Aeternum (Lt.: "Fate Eternal") is an Israeli Gothic rock and Gothic metal band, founded in 2006.
 The band went through major line-up changes during its first years, until the current line-up formed.
 Up to date, the band released 3 EPs, 1 full-length album and a Maxi-Single, including international collaborations and performances.
 The band shared the stage with bands like Waves under Water, Diary of Dreams and Apoptygma Berzerk.

 Early history

 The band first gathered as a folk band consisted of Steve Gershin (mandolin, bass and vocal), Ze'ev Gut (fiddle and vocal) and Olga Braverman (flute and vocal), describing them as renaissance metal, due to frequent use of renaissance and medieval motives, played in a metal-crossover style, using such instruments as mandolin, fiddle and flute.
 The very first line-up was completed by Iliya Surnin (drums), Dan Yoffe (guitar) and Rivka Aizenberg (viola).
 The band became immediately active with live performances, which offered them an invitation to a music festival at the Sea of Galilee, Kursik 2006, which was a popular event arranged by and for the Russian-speaking community of Israel.

 During the years 2006–2009, Steve Gershin wrote songs and worked on them with the constantly changing line-up, performing in various venues in Israel.
 Olga decided to quit the band in 2007, followed by the departure of Ze'ev in 2008.
 He remained a good friend of the band, participating in various concerts and recordings as guest musician.
 For reasons of practicality and economy, Fatum Aeternum changed from being a fully live band to become a partially live band, with all keyboards and classical instruments recorded onto a backing tape.